d77void/fabric-void/README.md

 # Fabric and Caffyne-Shell on Void!

-To install the caffyne-shell pkg, you will need to install fabric-cli as well; fabric is not needed beacuse caffyne-shell provides it by default.
+To install the caffyne-shell pkg, you will need to install fabric-cli as well; fabric is not needed because caffyne-shell provides it by default.

 After installing caffyne-shell please: